Hobart

 ArtsNational Hobart welcomes you.

-ArtsNational Hobart is a not-for-profit organisation run by a committee of volunteers.
-Illustrated, entertaining, informative, lectures relating to fine, decorative, contemporary, and creative arts are presented throughout the year by six UK lecturers, and two Australian lecturers.
-Each lecture is followed by light refreshments.
+ArtsNational Hobart is a not-for-profit organisation run by a volunteer committee.
+Illustrated, informative, lectures relating to fine, decorative, contemporary, and creative arts are presented throughout the year by six lecturers from the UK, and two lecturers from Australia.
+Each lecture is one hour long followed by light refreshments.
 Special Events relating to the arts are offered to members during the year.
-Our Young Arts program supports young people in the community through music, dance, and visual arts.
-We keep members updated on all our activities via this webpage, emails, brochures, our Facebook and Instagram pages, and in the tri-annual newsletter.
+Our Young Arts Program supports young people in the community through music, dance, and visual arts.
+We keep members updated on all our activities via this webpage, emails, brochures, newsletters and our Facebook and Instagram pages.

-We are looking forward to welcoming members and guests throughout 2024.
+We are looking forward to welcoming members and guests in 2025.

 Lectures: